MachineDragon/Autologin.bat/README.md

-Now put .bat at the end of the file name
+Now put .bat at the end of the file name and save

 <img width="47" alt="image" src="https://user-images.githubusercontent.com/58194115/156858723-861a858f-7552-4427-9b56-b9d8827920c2.png">

-CTRL + S to save file